Expert Advice On Improving Your Home

 It takes roughly one to three days to have your HVAC system installed or replaced.
 If you need just a furnace or a single air conditioning unit, this might take between half a day and two days.
 This timeline will be determined by the size of your house, the accessibility of your system, and any issues your technician uncovers.

 For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
-In Allen, you'll probably want to choose a unit that's on the higher end of this range.
+In Allen, you'll probably want to explore units on the higher end of this range.
 For a house over 1,000 square feet, central air is likely to be more effective for cooling than window units.

 There are a number of ways you can make your HVAC system more energy-efficient: